-The Nook Appeal involved a nationwide funding campaign, which was supported by HRH The Duchess of Cambridge, who helped to launch the appeal in 2014.
-Nicola Haste, an award-winning vlogger, and Lucy Loveheart, an internationally-renowned artist, also offered their support alongside dozens of locally based businesses.
-This support helped to get the appeal off the ground.
-The design and construction of ‘The Nook’ posed further challenges to realise the vision for a purpose-built hospice that would transform children’s palliative care.
 Architects Barefoot & Giles worked closely with East Anglia Children’s Hospices (EACH), as well as drawing on previous experience to develop an outstanding design based around the needs of the children, families and staff that would use the hospice.
-Builder, RG Carter worked collaboratively in the later stages of design and throughout construction to help realise this vision, as well as actively supporting the Nook Appeal.
-After overcoming these initial hurdles, construction work on the ambitious project began on the site in November 2017, much to the delight of HRH who penned a letter to mark the occasion.
+RG Carter worked collaboratively in the later stages of design and throughout construction to help realise this vision, as well as actively supporting the Nook Appeal.

-‘The Nook’ is in a five-acre woodland setting, five miles south of Norwich.
-This unique location places it nearer to the centre of the county and much closer to local services, hospitals and road networks.
-It has made travel distances shorter for most of the families and staff who receive and deliver care.
-This transformative facility is far larger, with an open plan, offering larger and better equipped en-suite bedrooms for children and young people, en-suite family accommodation and far more outside space to safely explore and play.
+This transformative open-plan facility offers large and well-equipped en-suite bedrooms for children and young people, en-suite family accommodation and expansive outside space to safely explore and play.
 All this combines with extra family support groups, counselling, one-to-one therapy and general activities to deliver the highest level of care that the charity has ever achieved.

 ‘The Nook’ will fulfil many different functions for EACH as it will provide a regional base for palliative care and respite care as well as a regional training area for staff, an administrative centre, a regional centre for physiotherapy and a venue for fund-raising.
 Each of these disparate functions had to be combined into a single floor layout whilst preserving the privacy and security of the resident children.
 Fortunately, the generous 5-acre site allowed for, effectively, a ‘blank canvas’ where the optimum arrangement of spaces and activities was possible.

-In summary, ‘the nook’ will make a significant contribution to the welfare of families in the region providing palliative and respite care and giving access to unique facilities such as a very highly sophisticated sensory room, a hydrotherapy suite containing a large fully-immersive and fully-accessible pool together with facilities for music and art therapy.
-Again, building on experience gained at the ‘Treehouse’, EACH has substantially increased the amount of family live-in accommodation where up to three families can stay for limited periods and the team based at ‘the nook’ will provide care extra-mural care within the community.
+In summary, ‘The Nook’ will make a significant contribution to the welfare of families in the region providing palliative and respite care and giving access to unique facilities such as a very highly sophisticated sensory room, a hydrotherapy suite containing a large fully-immersive and fully-accessible pool together with facilities for music and art therapy.